The Beaches return from tour with stories

 He suggested if they were unhappy with their careers, only they could make a change.

-"We came back to Toronto and went through this period of self-growth," she adds.
+"We came back to Toronto and went through this period of self-growth," Kylie adds.

-The band evolved into the Beaches, added a new drummer, and began writing music they felt confident about.
-Those recordings attracted Emily Haines and Jimmy Shaw of Metric who offered to produce their debut, "Late Show."
+The band renamed themselves the Beaches, added their keyboardist, and began writing music they felt confident about.
+Those recordings attracted Emily Haines and Jimmy Shaw of Metric who offered to produce their debut, "Late Show," inspired by their experiences growing up in the Toronto neighbourhood where they draw their name.

+The album is packed with declarations of independence that often sound like rebuttles to songs male rockers have been performing for decades.
+Many pull in gender dynamics with lyrics that clearly proclaim the Beaches are eager to share their female perspective.

+"Walk Like That" is a breakup song that rejects the notion of playing into another's expectations ("I thought I was honestly yours.
+Girls are always doing their chores for you").
+"Let Me Touch" layers handclaps over the story of a male seductor whose trickster ways are revealed ("I'm just a girl, I'm not a thing").

+Lately, she's developed a taste for intensely staring down the audience while she sings, which she says has been received well.

+"I think it's trial and error," she says.
+"You have to try on a couple different characters, a couple different moves and see what really works."

-Since its release last October, the Beaches have aspired to leave a mark beyond the borders of Canada.
-They recently played shows in the United Kingdom in hopes of stoking more interest ahead of another album.
+Since their album's release last October, the Beaches have aspired to leave an impression beyond the borders of Canada.
+They recently played shows in the United Kingdom in hopes of stoking more interest ahead of their next album.

 "We have a couple of ideas," Earl suggests.
 "We have new experiences ...
 Maybe a couple more heartbreaks."